giraffe-fsharp/Giraffe/samples/SampleApp/README.md

 # Sample Application

-A sample application for AspNetCore.Lambda.
+A sample application for Giraffe.

 This is a small sample app which only contains some basics: